 This page is under contruction – please check back!
-More pictures will be added soon.

 The earliest mention of the Gayler family in Ayot St Peter was the marriage of John Galer and Sarah Cannon on Monday 10 February 1777.
 Both parties were ‘of this parish’.
 After their marriage John and Sarah moved around the local area and appear to have had the following eight children:-